LuminarLight/LL-OpenGOAL-ModBase/README.md

 Here is a guide for duplicating the repo: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository

+For convenience, please ensure that your main branch is called `master`.
+This is important if you want the GitHub workflows to just work easily.

 Once your repository exists, you should add this mod base as a remote.
 This will allow you to stay up to date:

 ```